bramwillemse/bw-home/site/content/articles/2019-12-19-favourite-moments.md

 title_short: 2019 favourite moments
 date: 2019-12-18T11:29:03+01:00
 introduction: I had some memorable moments last year.
 I got back into running form, hiked the Alps and then some.
 Also nice to share, right?
+description: 'Bram writes about his favourite moments of the year: Trailrunning in France, hiking in the Alps and an end of year retreat on Vlieland, Netherlands.'
 featured_image:
   src: images/2019-highlights/bram-willemse-trailrunning-morvan-oxygene-trail.jpg
 reading_time: 4 minutes